kubernetes/enhancements/keps/sig-node/20191127-cri-containerstats-enhancements.md

 the container level metrics.
 Each container runtime engine, which implemented CRI, knows lifecycle and metrics about each managed container better than any external metric collector.
 For the third-party metric collectors, they just need to follow the `ContainerStats` API defined by CRI.
 With standard CRI, it is easy for the collector from monitor pipeline (defined in [Kubernetes monitoring architecture](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/monitoring_architecture.md#executive-summary)) to collect metrics from different kind of runtimes.

 ### Goals

-- Enhance Container Runtime Interface(CRI) to provide more metrics about managed container
+Enhance Container Runtime Interface(CRI) to provide more metrics about managed container to

-### Non-Goals

-- Extend Core-Metrics (defined in [Kubernetes monitoring architecture#Terminology](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/monitoring_architecture.md#terminology)) for
+- Reduce resource usage of kubelet
+- Make eaiser integration for Monitoring pipeline

 ## Proposal

+### User Stories

+As administrator, I provides sandbox runtime for applications in my cluster.
+I am not expertise of the sandbox runtime, but CRI implementation has created by domain expertise and CRI-API provides useful and powerful metrics for monitoring.

+To expose sandbox container's metrics, I only need to run Daemonset Monitoring Agent to collect container metrics from CRI Runtime Endpoint and show it in dashboard.
+It doesn't bring burden on kubelet and makes eaiser to enhance monitoring pipeline.

 ### Implementation Details/Notes/Constraints